JuanLPalacios/Tilepressor/README.md

 - Indexed palette filter

 ### Installation
-open the [Live Demo Link](https://juanlpalacios.github.io/Tilepressor/) and press the install button in the url bar or
+open the [Live Demo Link](https://juanlpalacios.github.io/Tilepressor/) and press the install button in the url bar or options on mobile
 ### Setup